 I love apple pie, well, any cooked apple recipe really.
 Unfortunately, my husband doesn't like cooked apples so it's normally just me and the kids eating whatever I whip up.

-This recipe though, it’s simple enough at the kid’s can make it!
-Even better is that it doesn’t make too much.
+This easy apple pie bites recipe is simple enough at the kids can make it!
+Even better is that it doesn't make too much.
 Perfect for a quick snack without leftovers!
+Apple pie crescent rolls are always a huge hit around here.
+Even my husband can't help but grab a few when they're fresh and warm.

 - Brown Sugar